PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 08:44:28
+Last updated: 2024-04-06 08:45:13
-Random Quote: You have your mother's common sense, but your father's devilment.
-I see them fighting.
-Let your mother win! - Polly Gray
+Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez